Building a Sense of Belonging

 Classroom Themes

-Our thematic curricula alternate biennially; they integrate most of the elements of the One/Two curriculum – social studies, language arts, science, math, art, and music, and provide a meaningful context in which students develop their skills.
+Our thematic work integrates most of the elements of the first and second grade curricula – social studies, language arts, science, math, art, and music, and provide a meaningful context in which students develop their skills.
 Interwoven throughout is the exploration of Learning for Justice’s four social justice standards of Identity, Diversity, Justice and Action.

 “Communities”